jobliz/ocaml-example-scripts/README.md

 ocaml-example-scripts
 =====================

-Some OCaml scripts for learning/understanding.
-Finding online resources and narrative documentation for ocaml libraries is a bit hard, so I made this repository to have every script I've learned from and every script I've made in one place.
-Source is accredited on comments at the top of each file.
+Some OCaml scripts for learning/understanding the language.
+Finding online resources and narrative documentation for ocaml libraries is a bit hard, so I made this repository to have every script I've learned from and every script I've made in one place, as well as to keep my sources organized and accredited.

 Installing OCaml and used libraries in a fairly recent Ubuntu:
 --------------------------------------------------------------